drsooch/puck-python/README.md

 ![game command in action](imgs/PuckCLIgamesquery.png)

 > **NOTE:** While writing this README, I realized I didn't fully implement the date range command.
 > It will print out all the games with no delineation between them. **WOO!**

 ## TUI
 The actual TUI has its framework pretty set in stone.
 Unfortunately, I struggled with wrangling Urwid framework to conform to the Terminals size.
 In its current state a lot of sizing is hardcoded to fit in a full-screen terminal.
 Please let me know if you run into any issues with sizing let me know! (all 2 of you reading this)

 ![Puck TUI usage](imgs/PuckTUImain.png)

+The Games menu option is currently the only one available.
+You can drill down into the box scores for past games and look at the upcoming schedule.
+Single Game Display is up next, but first work needs to be on tracking player stats for a more fleshed out experience.
 There's not much else you can do besides look at today's games.
 You can use the date selector to take a peek at other days.
 As mentioned previously, sizing is off so in instances where there are not many games the sizing will look absurd...

 ![showing off the date button](imgs/PuckTUIdate.png)